Railroad Crossing Safety

 Generally speaking, those who survive train accidents do not make it off the train with simple cuts and bruises.
 Many sustain serious injuries including broken bones and head injuries.
 Some are left permanently paralyzed or with brain damage.
 Others never make it off the train.

 Those injured in train accidents are entitled to collect damages.
-The families of those who are lost in train accidents are entitled to collect damages on behalf of their deceased loved one.
-We must, as conscientious citizens, hold these companies accountable for hiring under-qualified employees allowing their equipment and maintenance to fail
+The families of those who are lost in train accidents are entitled to collect damages on behalf of their deceased loved ones.
+We must, as conscientious citizens, hold these companies accountable for hiring under-qualified employees and allowing their equipment and maintenance to fail

 Contact a Train Accident Attorney Today